English as a

-The ESL program at Canisius College is a semi-intensive part-time program engaging students in English language instruction 6-8 hours a week.
-Students can solely focused on developing their English language skills by taking only ESL course work, taking three ESL classes per week, or by taking ESL courses to support their English language abilities in their major coursework.
+The ESL program at Canisius College is a semi-intensive part-time program engaging students in English language instruction 6-9 hours a week.
+Students can solely focused on developing their English language skills by taking three ESL classes per week, or by taking ESL courses to support their English language abilities in their major coursework.

 What is the purpose of the ESL courses at Canisius College?

 The purpose of the ESL courses is to assist student with the development of the language skills they will need in both academic and social settings.

 All international students other than native English speaking students will complete a language assessment during International Student Orientation.
 Students who demonstrate proficiency in English will place out of ESL courses.